fetchyfox/jr-react-dev-exercise/README.md

 - A way to view all added items

-**Pro-Tip**: Functionality will not be a major differentiator so be creative with your interaction and visual designs.
+**Pro-Tip**: The above ffunctionality will not be a major differentiator so be creative with your interaction and visual designs.

-**Pro-Tip #2**: if you want to spend extra time building out your project, then we recommend using that time to improve design aspects rather than implementing new functionality.
+**Pro-Tip #2**: if you want to spend extra time building out your project, then we recommend using that time to improve design aspects rather than implementing other functionality.

 ## Review
 Visual and interaction design will have the largest impact.
-As long as your submission builds and has the required features listed above we won’t penalize for a lack of functionality.
+As long as your submission builds and has the required features listed above we won’t penalize for a lack more functionality.

 Code structure, the “design” or your code, will also be reviewed for maintainability, expandability, and understandability.
 The majority of energy devoted to a project isn’t with developing it, but with maintaining it.